twcook/s3model.github.io/specifications/docs/_sources/rm.rst.txt

 Assumed Types
 =============

 There are several types that are assumed to be supported by the underlying implementation technology.
-These assumed types are based on XML Schema Part 2 Datatypes.
+These assumed types are based on `XML Schema Part 2 Datatypes <https://www.w3.org/TR/xmlschema-2/>`_.
 They should be available in your implementation language or add-on libraries.
 The names may or may not be exactly the same.

 -----------------
 Non-Ordered Types